Skip to main content

 8.1.2.8.
 (1) Portable extinguishers shall be provided in buildings under demolition in accordance with Subsection 6.2.6. as if the buildings were graded for ordinary hazard under Subsection 6.2.5.

-(2) In addition to the other requirements of this Code, if a building is under demolition, portable extinguishers shall be provided
+(2) In addition to the other requirements of this Code, if a building is under demolition, portable extinguishers shall be provided in unobstructed and easily accessible locations in any areas

-(b) in areas where combustibles are stored,
+(b) where combustibles are stored,

 (c) near or on any internal combustion engines,